 Frequently Asked Questions

-We do standard 10 minute appointments.
-Some services like pap smears, health assessments, skin checks, or if you have a number of complex concerns to discuss with your GP, may need longer appointments
+We do standard 10-minute appointments.
+Some services, such as pap smears, health assessments, or skin checks, or if you have a number of complex concerns to discuss with your GP, may require longer appointments.

 an appointment is available.